trobz/openupgrade-api/README.md

 python manage.py parse --versions 17.0 18.0
 ```

-### Step 3: Generate YAML for Removed Objects (optional)
+### Step 3: Generate YAML for Removed/Renamed Objects (optional)

-Use the `manage.py get` command to export removed models and removed fields in a format compatible with the odoo-module-migrator.
+Use the `manage.py get` command to export removed/renamed models and fields in a format compatible with the odoo-module-migrator.

 Prerequisites: You must have already run `sync` and `parse` for the target versions (so the SQLite DBs exist).